Generic selectors

 Table of Contents

-Hailing from the Ucayali River drainage in Peru, the Blue Panda Apisto has only been scientifically described since 1997, making it a relatively recent addition to the aquarium world.
-Despite that, it’s developed a dedicated following among dwarf cichlid enthusiasts.
-In my 25+ years in the hobby, I’ve watched this species go from a rare import to a much more accessible option, thanks to successful captive breeding programs.
-It’s not the easiest Apistogramma for a first-timer, but for an intermediate keeper who’s willing to dial in the water chemistry, the reward is absolutely worth the effort.
-Here’s what you need to know.
+Only described scientifically in 1997 by Uwe Römer, A. panduro has developed a dedicated following among dwarf cichlid enthusiasts.
+In my 25+ years in the hobby, I’ve watched this species go from a rare import to a much more accessible option through successful captive breeding.
+It’s not the easiest Apistogramma for beginners, the water chemistry requirement is real, but for an intermediate keeper willing to dial in soft, acidic conditions, the reward is absolutely worth the effort.

 Key Takeaways